GetStream/stream-video-js/packages/angular-sdk/README.md

 Some (but not all) parts of the documentation is generated from the source code, run the `yarn run generate-docs:angular` command to trigger documentation generation.

-The command doesn't have a "watch" function, so you'll have to rerun the command whenever the relevant source code is changed and you want to generate the documentaiton.
+The command doesn't have a "watch" function, so you'll have to rerun the command whenever the relevant source code is changed and you want to generate the documentation.

 ### Run the docs